Gauravzdre/WhatsappAutomationAPI/TELEGRAM_WEBHOOK_SETUP.md

 # 🤖 Telegram Webhook Setup Guide

-This guide will help you set up your Telegram bot webhook URL for your WhatsApp AI Automation Platform.
+This guide will help you set up your Telegram bot webhook URL for your Schedsy.ai Smart Automation Platform.

 ## 📋 Prerequisites